 A total of 2,976 people perished in the September 11, 2001, terrorist attacks in New York, Washington and Pennsylvania, excluding the 19 hijackers.
-Total insured losses (including liability losses) from the terrorist attacks on the World Trade Center in New York City and the Pentagon are about $42.7 billion (in 2013 dollars), including property, life and liability insurance claim costs.
+Total insured losses from the terrorist attacks on the World Trade Center in New York City and the Pentagon are about $43.6 billion (in 2015 dollars), including property, life and liability insurance claim costs.
 Loss estimates may differ from estimates calculated by other organizations.
-It is the worst terrorist attack on record in terms of fatalities and insured property losses, which totaled about $24.7 billion (in 2013 dollars).
-The April 15, 2013 Boston Marathon bombing, which killed three people and injured 264, marked the first successful terrorist attack on U.S. soil since the September 11 tragedy.
-As of March 2014 insurers had paid out $1.9 million in losses related to the incident, according to the Massachusetts Division of Insurance.
+It is the worst terrorist attack on record in terms of fatalities and insured property losses, which totaled about $25.2 billion (in 2015 dollars).
+The April 15, 2013, Boston Marathon bombing, which killed four people and injured 264, marked the first successful terrorist attack on U.S. soil since the September 11 tragedy.
+As of April 2014 selected health, property/casualty and workers compensation companies have paid or are projected to pay a total of $24.9 million for medical claims and property damage claims associated with the bombings, according to the Massachusetts Division of Insurance.

 Top 20 Costliest Terrorist Acts By Insured Property Losses

 (2015 $ millions)